Ockenfuss/tipps/PythonTipps.md

-ax.figure.canvas.mpl_connect("button_press_event", on_press) #connect a function to an event via figure.canvas (accessible via an ax object, if you want). def on_press(event): #The function must take an event as argument if event.button==1: #button_press_event is a MouseEvent, which contains the mouse button clicked in the button property event.xdata #Key and Mouse Event have additional properties like xadata and ydata, the location in data coordinates, where the event happened event.inaxes #over which axes the event happened event.x #pixel coordinates of the canvas event.canvas.draw() #After you changed something, redraw the canvas to make changes visible
+ax.figure.canvas.mpl_connect("button_press_event", on_press) #connect a function to an event via figure.canvas (accessible via an ax object, if you want). def on_press(event): #The function must take an event as argument if event.button==1: #button_press_event is a MouseEvent, which contains the mouse button clicked in the button property event.xdata #Key and Mouse Event have additional properties like xadata and ydata, the location in data coordinates, where the event happene event.inaxes #over which axes the event happened event.x #pixel coordinates of the canvas event.canvas.draw() #After you changed something, redraw the canvas to make changes visible